Differential Walk on Spheres: PDE-constrained shape optimization

 \subsection{The \diffbvp{} boundary value problem}

-To evaluate \cref{eqn:functional_deriv} we differentiate the solution $\solution$ with respect to parameters $\param$.
+Evaluating \cref{eqn:functional_deriv} requires computing the derivative $\solnDeriv$ of the the solution $\solution$ with respect to parameters $\param$.
 In this section, we express $\solnDeriv$ as the solution to a different BVP, which can in turn be estimated via a modified WoS algorithm (\cref{sec:diffwos}).

 The \forwardbvp{} BVP \labelcref{eqn:bvp} implicitly defines $\solution$ as a function of $\param$.
 As explained by \citet[Section 5.3]{henrot2018shape}, we can thus use \emph{implicit differentiation} to obtain the derivatives $\solnDeriv$ of this relationship.
 To this end, we first differentiate both sides of the screened Poisson equation with respect to \(\param\).
 Since the Laplacian \(\Delta\), screening coefficient \(\screening\), and source term \(\source\) are independent of $\param$, we get